What would you do?

-About This Page: This is a discussion on What Would YOU Do? within the Staying in Style: The Resorts/Hotels at Walt Disney World, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; I have a dilemma, and as I need some help, thought I would put it out to you pros here ...
+About This Page: This is a discussion on What would you do? within the Owning the Magic: Disney Vacation Club, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; My husband and I are thinking of becoming DVC members.
+We are 98% sure we are going to do it ...

 Welcome!
 We're happy you've found the PassPorter Community -- the friendliest place to plan your vacation to Walt Disney World, Disney Cruise Line, Disneyland, and the world in general!
 You are now viewing the PassPorter Message Board Community as a guest, which gives you limited access.
 As our guest, feel free to browse our messages by selecting the forum you want to visit from the list below.

 To post messages and ask questions, join our FREE community today and you'll get access to tools and resources not available to guests, such as our vacation countown timers, "living" avatars, private messaging system, database searches, downloads, and a special PassPorter discount code.
 Registration is fast, simple, and completely free.
 Just click the Join Our Community link.